 - 1. Any memorial needs permission before it can be placed in a churchyard.
 These Regulations are made by the Chancellor of the diocese of Derby to explain how to get permission, and what is likely to be permitted.
 If a memorial or other item is placed in a churchyard without permission, then the Chancellor can order its removal immediately. - 2.
 This preface does not form part of the Regulations, but is provided to assist with better public understanding of the background to the Regulations. - 3.
 Churchyards differ from local authority cemeteries in that they are attached to a church building which is often listed, or otherwise of historic or architectural interest, and used by a worshipping community.
-For this reason, there needs to be more careful control over what memorials can be placed there. - 4.
+As such there needs to be more careful control over what memorials can be placed there. - 4.
 The control is provided by the requirement for a faculty (permission) from the Chancellor before any memorial can be placed in a churchyard.
 It would be both expensive for those looking to install memorials (there is a fee payable on the application for a faculty) and onerous for the Chancellor if every memorial had to be individually approved, so, for that reason, these Regulations set out certain classes of memorial which are considered generally acceptable.
 In these cases, the decision to permit a memorial can be made by the Vicar. - 5.
-If the proposed memorial is within these Regulations, permission can be granted by the Vicar.
-The Vicar is not obliged to grant permission for a memorial within the terms of these Regulations, however, if he or she considers it unsuitable.
-If the Vicar is in any doubt, after consultation with the Archdeacon in accordance with these Regulations, she or he is encouraged to refuse permission, so that the request can be more fully considered.
-If the Vicar refuses permission, then an
+If the proposed memorial is within these Regulations, permission can be granted by the Vicar1.
+The Vicar is not obliged to grant permission for a memorial within the terms of these Regulations if he or she considers it unsuitable.
+If the Vicar is in any doubt, she or he is encouraged to refuse permission, so that the request can be more fully considered.
+If the Vicar refuses permission, then an application can be made to the Chancellor for permission.
+If a memorial is not within these regulations, permission can only be granted by the Chancellor.